Nick Vindin: Television career

-Radio career

-Since 2012 Vindin has been working as a travel correspondent for Smooth.

 Sydney to Hobart

 Vindin has a colourful history with the infamous Sydney to Hobart yacht race.
-In 2010 Nick was doing a live cross at the start of the race on board a media boat and was hit by one of the favourites Wild Thing.
+In 2010, Vindin was doing a live cross at the start of the race on board a media boat and was hit by one of the favourites Wild Thing.

-In 2013 he made a mends competing in the race on board yacht Southern Excellence II – which went on to finish 12th over the line.
+In 2013, he made a mends competing in the race on board yacht Southern Excellence II – which went on to finish 12th over the line.
 Nick was also reporting for SBS from on board the entrant.

 The following year he also secured a spot on board American supermaxi Rio 100 which, after more than sixty hours of racing, was narrowly beaten into third place by home favourite Ragamuffin.
 Vindin again broadcast for SBS while racing his way into fourth position over the line.
-In 2015 he again reunited with the Rio100 crew to sail in the SoCal300 yacht race, a regatta the crew went on to win and set a new line honours record.
+In 2015, he again reunited with the Rio100 crew to sail in the SoCal300 yacht race, a regatta the crew went on to win and set a new line honours record.

-Vindin maintains his Sydney to Hobart Yacht Race feel good point was in 2015 when he joined world renowned mariner Giovanni Soldini aboard Maserati to claim a second fourth-place finish on line honours in a race which saw a third of the fleet, including defending champion Wild Oats XI retire due to boat breaking conditions.
+Vindin maintains his Sydney to Hobart Yacht Race feel good point was in 2015 when he joined mariner Giovanni Soldini aboard Maserati to claim a second fourth-place finish on line honours in a race which saw a third of the fleet, including defending champion Wild Oats XI retire due to boat breaking conditions.